iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_40xx_family.rst

         Vertiq 40-06 with Serial Cable

-Adding the communication wires to our module results in the following
+Adding the communication wires to your module results in the following

 .. figure:: ../_static/module_pictures/40xx/40xx_serial_connected.png
         :width: 450